mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 areas with a rainfall above 200cm per year.
 The high humidity and heavy rainfall causes trees to rot from the inside and some trees may fall without warning.
-The trees in this type of jungle normally grow up to 60 metres (or more) high with branches not appearing below 25 metres on most large trees.
+The trees in this type of jungle normally grow up to 60 meters (or more) high with branches not appearing below 25 meters on most large trees.
 The overall light level is about the same as twilight and movement on foot is fairly easy as the dense canopy prevents thick ground level foliage.
 One problem for rescue is the almost total cover from being seen from the air and